 When it comes to playing guitar, nothing is more important to learning and making progress than practice.
-Now, for many beginner guitar students, practice can seem like an ugly word that turns playing an instrument into a chore, but at the end of the day, how often you do it and how you approach it can make or break whether or not you gain any traction in playing music.
+Now, whether you are teaching yourself to play or taking guitar lessons, practice can seem like an ugly word that turns playing an instrument into a chore, but at the end of the day, how often you do it and how you approach it can make or break whether or not you gain any traction in playing music.

 The thing is, having a solid guitar practice routine is pretty straightforward.
 Here's exactly what it should look like in a nutshell: everyday for a set time, practice things on the instrument that you can't do, be patient and have faith that the work you put in today will pay off tomorrow.